National Ensigns of British North America and the Dominion of Canada

 Made of a blend of nylon and wool fabric, manufacturer is SCYCO, and measures approximately 36"x72" with two grommets at either end of the cotton sleeve.
 The sleeve has a rope going through it, but has been cut off at both ends.
 The shield has been screen printed and then sewn onto the flag in an appliqué style and measures approximately 8"x11"

-Apparently flown at a public facility, the printing on it states that is is 5 foot x 10 foot, but is closer to 58" x 116".
+Apparently flown at a public facility, the printing on the flag on the left states that is is 5 foot x 10 foot, but is closer to 58" x 116".
 Has original rope with brass ring and brass clasp to hang onto a flag pole.

-The seller of this flag measuring over 9 feet at 114 x 50 inches on eBay claims that
+The seller of the flag shown on the right measuring over 9 feet at 114 x 50 inches on eBay claimed that

 This flag was flown on the ship during the First World War and draped on the coffin of a HMCS Niobe crew member who died in 1920 while still serving on board the ship.